Whiteknight/whiteknight.github.com/drafts/threading_vision.md

+---
+layout: post
+categories: [Parrot, Threading]
+title: My Vision for Parrot Concurrency
+---

 Threading is one of those things that is almost always on my mind, but it seems like we never get anywhere with it.
-We have tons of questions about how to implement threading, and what particular mechanisms we want to use, and how we want to share data and all sorts of other things, but from those questions we haven't taken the time to sit down, meld minds, and actually hammer out answers.
+We have tons of questions about how to implement threading, what particular mechanisms we want to use, and how we want to share data and all sorts of other things.
+From those questions we haven't taken the time to sit down, meld minds, and actually hammer out answers.
 Without answers, we don't derive any particular vision of what the systems will look like, and without knowing what the system will look like we